kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 The operator can store a map of (group,resource) to the version of that resource it desires.
 From there, it can construct the full path to the resource, and retrieve the object.

+It is also possible to have the controller choose a version that it finds via the discovery client.
+However, as schemas can vary across different versions of a resource, the controller must also handle these differences.

 #### Generic object reference

 A generic object reference is used when the desire is to provide a pointer to some object to simplify discovery for the user.
 For example, this could be used to reference a target object for a `core.v1.Event` that occurred.